-Blood sugar levels at least 8 hours before eating are important data points for people with and without diabetes.
+Blood sugar levels at least 8 hours after eating are important data points for people with and without diabetes.
 Clinical guidelines say they should generally be 90 to 130 mg/dL, but that may vary.

 People with diabetes use these fasting blood sugars as a starting point for how much insulin or medications they may need, or whether any dosage adjustments are needed.

 For those without diabetes, fasting glucose levels can help diagnose a condition if you’re experiencing symptoms.
 These fasting glucose levels are also a standard protocol before any lab tests or bloodwork is taken during annual health checkups.

 This article will explain fasting blood sugars, why they’re important, and what clinical guidelines say about these glucose levels for people with and without diabetes.

 Your fasting glucose describes your glucose levels at least 8 hours since you’ve eaten or drank anything except water.

 The American Diabetes Association (ADA) recommends, in its annual guidelines, a range for people with diabetes based on age as one key factor:

 |Fasting blood sugar (mg/dL)